Invocatis/motif/README.md

 (matches? (repeat odd?) (repeat 1)) ;=> infinite loop!
 ```
 ### Map patterns
 Maps compare corresponding key values with `matches?` Maps a conjunctive, and thus all keys much match positively.
 Extra keys in the target map are acceptable, and ignored by the pattern.
-Keys are not required to be present neither, though if they are not they're corresponding patterns must match against `nil`.
+Keys are not required to be present, though if they are not they're corresponding patterns must match against `nil`.

 ```clojure
 (matches? {:key :pattern-value} {:key :target-value}) ;== (matches? :pattern-value :target-value)